Administration of Estates and other Probate Services

 The term 'probate' is commonly used to describe the process of administering the estate of someone who has died.

-There are various processes to go through in order that you can deal with the deceased's affairs.
+There are various processes to go through so that you can deal with the deceased's affairs.
 For example, you may need to:

 If the person who died left a will